mxro/maxrohde-web/content/Drafts/Defining a Personal Purpose A Practical Guide.md

 ## Guidance for Questions

-The following
+As discussed above, I propose four questions to help us identify our purpose: _Why_, _Who_, _How_, and _What_.
+The following provides some direction about how we could go about answering each of them:

 ### Why

 > The deep values that define who we are.

 The question of why we exist is fiendishly difficult to answer.
-Thus, I recommend to start with the simpler question of what it is we value most in life.
+Thus, I recommend to start with the question of what it is we value most in life.
 This could be things such as:

 - Our family
 - The environment
 - Animal welfare
 - A religious belief
 - Having a successful career

+A question that may be even easier to answer is what it is we deeply enjoy doing.
+Chances are, we enjoy it because it links to our personal _Why_.

 ### Who